VimfanTPdvorak/vimodoro/README.md

 file encoding within approximately two seconds, followed by the Pomodoro status being displayed again.

+`<leader>pm` -- Take a glimpse of the current date and time when the Pomodoro is in progress.
+`<leader>pf` -- Force stop on the ongoing Pomodoro.

 Screenshots
 -----------
 The current time is displayed in the `g:airline_section_y` section if Pomodoro